 And a lot of this has been playing alongside the much less talented Steve Ott.
 Granted, Athanasiou does have a much smaller sample size than the others on this list.

-Now that Athanasiou is finally starting to earn the respect of his coach Jeff Blashill and is currently on the first power play unit while receiving more average total ice time per game, I would definitely bet on him to put up more points per game when it comes to online gambling.
+Now that Athanasiou is finally starting to receive more average ice time per game and is currently on the first power play unit, I would definitely bet on him to put up more points per game when it comes to online gambling.

 With the Edmonton Oilers on route to their first playoff appearance since 2006, Connor McDavid has been given a lot of the credit.
 And rightfully so.
 But without goaltender Cam Talbot, the Edmonton Oilers are not a playoff team.